 As an alternative, you might like to take a food tour or cooking class.
 This Belgian waffle-making and beer-tasting tour is particularly popular.

-Read my Belgium Christmas market guide for more places to visit this year.
+Read my Belgian Christmas Markets List for more places to visit this year.

-Winter Glow is a seasonal event transforming the city with various light installations and winter activities.
-Expect to see light sculptures, illuminated pathways and projections on buildings that tell stories.
+Winter Glow transforms the city with various light installations and winter activities.
+Expect to see light sculptures, illuminated pathways, and projections on buildings that tell stories.

 Food Stalls

-Belgian Waffles: When you walk through the markets, I always find Belgian waffles impossible to resist.
-They are a delicious, doughy treat, usually served with a dusting of icing sugar.
+- Belgian Waffles: When you walk through the markets, I always find Belgian waffles impossible to resist.
+They are a delicious treat, usually served with a dusting of icing sugar.

-Flemish Stew: This hearty dish is a local favourite in the colder months.
-Flemish stew, or ‘stoofvlees’, is made with tender chunks of beef slow-cooked in Belgian beer, resulting in a rich, comforting meal.
+- Flemish Stew: This hearty dish is a local favourite in the colder months.
+Flemish stew, or ‘stoofvlees’, is made with beef, slow-cooked in Belgian beer.

-Chocolates and Truffles: Bruges is a city with a strong chocolate-making heritage.
-You’ll find many shops selling exquisite chocolates and all kinds of truffles, perfect for treating yourself or as a gift for someone back home.
+- Chocolates and Truffles: Bruges has a strong chocolate-making heritage.
+Shops sell exquisite chocolates and all kinds of truffles, perfect for treating yourself or as a gift for someone back home.

-Gluhwein and Jenever: To warm yourself in the chilly winter air, grab a cup of mulled wine or a shot of jenever.
+- Gluhwein and Jenever: To warm yourself in the chilly winter air, grab a mug of mulled wine or a shot of Jenever.
 Jenever is a juniper-flavoured liquor from Belgium that, if you’re like me, you might find quite strong.

 What to Buy

-Bruges Lace: You’ll spot stalls selling intricate Bruges lace across the old town.
+- Bruges Lace: You’ll spot stalls selling intricate Bruges lace across the old town.
 This handmade lace is a Belgian tradition, with each intricate design reflecting hours of painstaking work.
 I bought a lace tablecloth on my first trip to Belgium, and I still have it after more than 20 years.
+They’re a great investment!

-Christmas Ornaments: Traditional Christmas ornaments are a common sight.
+- Ornaments: Traditional ornaments are a common sight.
 These are often hand-painted and reflect themes of the season or aspects of Belgian culture.

 Sustainable Travel Tips